CarnegieHall/metadata-matching/README.md

 _Copyright (c) 2016 Carnegie Hall_

 All contents are released under the terms described in the [MIT License](https://github.com/CarnegieHall/metadata-matching/blob/master/LICENSE) included in this repository.

+### FEEDBACK

+We plan to update the scripts regularly.
+CH Archives welcomes your thoughts, questions, and recommendations on our evolving quality control strategies.

+### ADD OR COMMENT ON TOPICS

+Anyone is welcome to start a new topic ("issue") by selecting the `Issues` tab in GitHub and clicking the green [New Issue](https://github.com/CarnegieHall/metadata-matching/issues) button in the upper right.

+All existing issues, open and closed, may be reviewed or commented upon in the [Issues](https://github.com/CarnegieHall/metadata-matching/issues) section.

+### CONTACT THE ARCHIVES

+Email your thoughts to the Carnegie Hall Archives at **archives@carnegiehall.org** with the subject line ***Digital Collections: Metadata Matching***.